Othentic-Labs/avs-ml/README.md

 The project owner is an entity that publishes the neural network architecture and initial parameters.
 The owner uploads the architecture to a decentralized database and, after paying a fee and defining the nature of the off-chain computation, interacts with a smart contract.
 The off-chain computation, which is the code that operators will run to evaluate the model, indirectly defines the model's goal so that optimizers understand how the model should behave.
 The owner provides the smart contract with pointers to the model architecture, the model parameters, and the evaluation code, all stored in decentralized storage.

-### Contributors
+### Optimizers

-The contributor is someone who has seen (through the frontend) the project owner's request for neural network development.
+The optimizer is someone who has seen (through the frontend) the project owner's request for neural network development.
 After judging if the fee would be enticing to them, they run their own off-chain computations and develop an improved model.
-Contributors then submit their improved version to a smart contract, with a pointer to the new trained neural network parameters on a decentralized database.
+Optimizers then submit their improved version to a smart contract, with a pointer to the new trained neural network parameters on a decentralized database.

 ### Task Performers

 Task performers are the first line of validity for the protocol.
-After seeing an event emission that was triggered by the new model submission of the contributors, they perform an off-chain computation to determine if the new neural network submission is an improvement from the previous.
+After seeing an event emission that was triggered by the new model submission of the optimizers, they perform an off-chain computation to determine if the new neural network submission is an improvement from the previous.
 After they have concluded a result, they submit their findings to the AVS Web API via an RPC.

 ### Attesters